XML RSS

 German Sauerkraut Recipe

-Here is a great German Sauerkraut recipe.
+German Sauerkraut.
 Sauerkraut directly translated means sour cabbage and is a very typical German food.
 Sauerkraut is finely sliced fermented cabbage and has a very distinctive sour flavour.

 A popular German dish is Sauerkraut served with Schupfnudeln (potato noodles).
 However, you can serve your Sauerkraut with roast pork or sausages.
 It is a popular beer garden food.
 My two sons particularly enjoy it served with their favourite sausages.

-Sauerkraut, is of course, very healthy, full of vitamin C and other nutrients.
+Sauerkraut, like all cabbage recipes, is of course, very healthy, full of vitamin C and other nutrients.
 However, one word of warning, if you are not used to eating it, be careful, as it can upset the stomach.

 My husband had a very near miss once in München, however, that is a story for another day.
 And anyway he would kill me if I put it on the net!